rodneycurl/tinker/README.md

 Users have the ability to sign-up for a profile, create a post, edit a post, delete a post, etc. This application reveals full out C.R.U.D.
 (Create, Read, Update, and Destroy) functionality.

+Have fun!
+Create a profile and start uploading some of your favorite shoe designs created by the great Tinker Hatfield.

+# Instructions

 * Clone down this repository

 * Be sure to, git clone "insert link"